-In a Yale SOM blog post about the school’s essay prompt, Bruce noted that this “seemingly simple and straightforward question” was composed with assistance from one of the program’s organizational behavior professors.
-Yale’s admissions committee clearly takes the application essay seriously and is being thoughtful about the types of behaviors it wants to see in the school’s students.
-In our online event, Bruce declared himself “agnostic” about whether applicants should discuss a personal commitment or a professional one.
-He notes that he is simply trying to gauge the level to which candidates commit themselves, rather than the context of the engagement: “We don’t have a preference for professional or personal accomplishments. . . .
+In a Yale SOM blog post about the school’s essay prompt when it was originally introduced, Assistant Dean for Admissions Bruce DelMonico noted that the “seemingly simple and straightforward question” was composed with assistance from one of the program’s organizational behavior professors.
+Yale’s admissions committee clearly takes the application essay seriously and is thoughtful about the types of behaviors it wants to see in the school’s students.
+In an online Q&A session with several leading admissions officers we hosted last year, Bruce declared himself “agnostic” about whether applicants should discuss a personal commitment or a professional one, noting that he wants to gauge the level to which candidates commit themselves, rather than the context of the engagement: “We don’t have a preference for professional or personal accomplishments. . . .
 We are not making value judgments about what that commitment is, but it is more about how you approach that commitment, how you have demonstrated that commitment, and what sorts of behaviors underlie that commitment.”

-However, if you prefer to focus on a single anecdote, the commitment you claim must be truly inordinate.
+If you elect to focus on a single anecdote, the commitment you claim must be truly inordinate.
 Being particularly proud of an accomplishment is not enough to make it an effective topic for this essay.
 You need to demonstrate your constancy and dedication in the face of challenges or resistance, revealing that your connection to the experience was hard won.
 Strive to show that you have been resolute in following a sometimes difficult path and have doggedly stayed on course, citing clear examples to illustrate your steadfastness.
-Nothing commonplace will work here—you must make your reader truly understand your journey and leave him or her more impressed by your effort than the outcome.
+Nothing commonplace will work here—you must make your reader truly understand your journey and leave them more impressed by your effort than the outcome.